National Archaeological Museum, Athens: Library of archaeology

 The museum houses a 118-year-old library of archeology with rare ancient art, science and philosophy books and publications.
 The library has some 20,000 volumes, including rare editions dating to the 17th century.
-The bibliography covers archaeology, history, arts, ancient religions and ancient Greek philosophy, as well as Ancient Greek and Latin literature.
+The bibliography covers archaeology, history, arts, ancient Greek religion and ancient Greek philosophy, as well as Ancient Greek and Latin literature.
 Of particular value are the diaries of various excavations including those of Heinrich Schliemann.
 The collection of archaeology books is the richest of its kind in Greece.
 The Library has been recently renovated with funds from the Alexander S. Onassis Foundation.
 Its renovation was completed on 26 May 2008 and is now named after Alexander Onassis.